-On Monday May, 8th the French author and illustrator, Sandrine Revel, who just published a graphic biography, “Glenn Gould” will give a live drawing performance.
-Hanyi Meng performs Gould’s repertoire on piano while Sandrine draws.
-Students in grades 4 – 8 will participate and the event from 9am – 9:50 in the gym.
+On Monday May, 8th the French author and illustrator, Sandrine Revel, who just published a graphic biography, “Glenn Gould” gave a live drawing performance.
+Hanyi Meng performed Gould’s repertoire on piano while Sandrine drew.
+Students in grades 4 – 8 participated.

 About Sandrine Revel: